 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Simplify expressions.
+— Simplify expressions;

-— Do not use assignment expressions as function parameters, as sometimes the assignments can be executed in an unexpected order.
-Instead, perform the assignments before the function call.
+— Avoid assignment expressions in function parameters, as sometimes the assignments can be executed in an unexpected order and instead, perform all assignments before the function call;

-— Do not perform assignments within a Boolean expression.
-This is likely unintended, but if it is not, then move the assignments outside of the Boolean expression for clarity and robustness.
+— Avoid assignments within a Boolean expression, and if intended move the assignment to before the Boolean expression for clarity and robustness;

-— Use static analysis tools that detect and warn of expressions that include assignment within an expression.
+— Use static analysis tools that detect and warn of expressions that include assignment within an expression;

-— Annotate code that includes assignment within an expression to show that it is intentional and include rationale for the side effect.
+— Annotate code that includes assignment within an expression to show that it is intentional and include rationale for the side effect;

-— Avoid the use of statements that have no program effect.
-If necessary, document with comments the rationale for their use in each instance.
+— Avoid the use of statements that have no program effect, but if necessary, document with comments the rationale for the usage in each instance.

 Implications for language design and evolution

-In future language design and evolution activities, consider the following items:
+In future language design and evolution activities, language designers should consider the following:

 — Prohibiting assignments used as function parameters.